Digital Marketing, SEO, SEM

 To score an ‘Above average’ for your landing page experience, it should match the keyword you target as well as the information that you promote in your ad.
 You need to ensure that the messaging from the ad copy is carried over to the content on the landing page.
 Your landing page experience also takes the technical quality of the page into consideration, i.e., where you send the traffic, how well it is organised and if the user can easily access all the necessary information to complete their customer journey.
 Your website should be easy to navigate, fast to download on different devices and mobile-friendly.
 Use this Google tool to show page speed on mobile and mobile friendliness.

-What’s considered a ‘good’ Quality Score?
+What’s considered a ‘good’ quality score?

 That depends on what kind of keyword we’re bidding on: